-1. The original diploma or transcript showing the date of graduation (can be mailed to UoPeople or submitted online);

-- 2. A color scan/photocopy of the original diploma or transcript showing the graduation date; - 3.
-A black and white photocopy of the original diploma or transcript showing the graduation date that has been certified by a notary (can be mailed to UoPeople or submitted online); or - 4.
-The best evidence available including a signed certification from the applicant regarding having earned the credential, a written explanation of why an official diploma and/or transcript cannot be sent, and/or an attachment of an unofficial/copied/scanned diploma or transcript.
+- 1. The original diploma or transcript showing the date of graduation (can be mailed to UoPeople or submitted online); or - 2.
+A photocopy of the original diploma or transcript showing the graduation date that has been certified by a notary (can be mailed to UoPeople or submitted online); or - The best evidence available including a signed certification from the applicant regarding having earned the credential, a written explanation of why an official diploma and/or transcript cannot be sent, and/or an attachment of an unofficial/copied/scanned diploma or transcript.